xzYue/odoo/doc/api_integration.rst

 Configuration
 -------------

-If you already have an Odoo server installed, you can just use its parameters
+If you already have an Modoo server installed, you can just use its parameters

 .. rst-class:: switchable setup